binhuili047-tech/Product-deep-dive/README.md

 Check:

-- `lark-cli` is installed.
+- `lark-cli --version` works.
+- `lark-cli docs +create --api-version v2 --help` works.
 - User authentication is complete.
 - The current identity is `user`, not `bot`, when writing to the user's cloud documents.
 - The required Feishu document scopes are granted.
+If a command returns a missing-scope hint, authorize that exact scope and retry.

 ### Whiteboard diagrams are not editable